lasanthafdo/lasanthafdo.github.io/_pages/cv.md

 Education
 ======
 * B.Sc.(Hons) in Computer Science and Engineering, University of Moratuwa, 2013
-* M.Sc. in Computer Science, University of Moratuwa, 2018 (expected)
+* M.Sc. in Computer Science and Engineering, University of Moratuwa, 2019

 Work experience
 ======